Pensacola people: Panzacola

 The first record of the name "Pensacola" was as Panzacola (or Pansacola) in 1657 as the name of a village associated with the mission of San Juan De Aspalaga in the Apalachee Province (Pansacola was a common surname among the Apalachee).
 In 1685 the Spanish became concerned over reports that the French were trying to establish a colony on coast of the Gulf of Mexico.
 Over the next few years the Spanish searched for the rumored French colony, and for a good site for a Spanish colony to protect their interests in the area.
 The name Panzacola first was recorded in association with Pensacola Bay when Juan Jordan de Reina entered the bay in 1686; he found local Indians who called themselves and the bay Panzacola.
 That same year a letter reported that Panzacola could be reached by canoe by travelling west from San Marcos de Apalachee, placing it twelve leagues from the "Indians of Mobile".
 (Note: A date of 1606 has been attributed to the letter, but Hahn asserts that the correct date is 1686.)
 Panzacola is reported to have meant "long-haired people" or "hair people" in the Pensacola language.
-The Pensacola language was closely related to or the same as that of other peoples in western Florida, including the Amacano, Chatot, Chine, and Pacara, and was closely related to the Choctaw language.
+The Pensacola language was closely related to or the same as that of other peoples in western Florida, including the Amacano, Chatot, Chine, and Pacara, and was closely related to the Choctaw language (a Muskogean language).

 Another expedition in 1688 found large, prosperous villages of "gentle and docile" Indians.
 In 1693 two expeditions, one from Vera Cruz in New Spain and another from Apalachee, found the area around Pensacola Bay nearly deserted, supposedly due to the Pensacola being wiped out in a war with the Mobile.
 The Spanish did find two small bands of Chacato (who were closely related to the Pensacola) in the area of Pensacola Bay that year.
 Swanton states that the Pensacola had not been killed, but had moved inland and to the west.